 House of Ruth has been providing life-saving domestic violence services for residents of eastern Los Angeles and western San Bernardino counties since 1977.
-Participation in House of Ruth programming is open to all battered women and children.
-Many of House of Ruth’s services are available in both Spanish and English and are free of charge.
-There shall be no discrimination on the basis of race, color, gender, age, disability, ancestry, religion, national origin, medical condition, marital status, veteran status, or sexual orientation.
+Participation in House of Ruth programming is open to all battered women, men, and their children.
+All of House of Ruth’s programs are free of charge.
+There is no discrimination on the basis of race, ethnicity, gender, age, language, disability, religion, national origin, medical condition, marital status, veteran status, or sexual orientation.

-The prospect of homelessness for a battered woman and her children is often the major contributing factor to her decision to remain in a violent relationship.
-House of Ruth’s emergency safe shelter provides programs and support for battered women and their children, including food, clothing, personal care items, group and individual counseling, legal and social services advocacy, employment assistance, and life-management skills.
-In the safe and caring environment of the shelter, battered women begin to heal physically and emotionally while they work on regaining their self-sufficiency.
+The prospect of homelessness for a victim of domestic violence is often the major contributing factor in deciding to remain in a violent relationship.
+House of Ruth’s emergency shelter provides programs and support for victims and their children, including food, clothing, personal care items, group and individual counseling, legal and social services advocacy, employment assistance, and life-management skills.
 The shelter is staffed 24-hours a day, 7 days a week.

 Transitional Living Program

 House of Ruth’s transitional shelter provides residence, case management and other services free of charge for up to two years.
-Clients are required to save 30% of their income in order to attain permanent housing, purchase a car or furniture, or pursue educational goals after leaving the program.
-The program addresses the longer-term needs of battered women and their children, providing the opportunity to work toward their goals of establishing independent, non-violent homes.
+Residents are required to save 30% of their income in order to attain permanent housing, purchase a car or furniture, or pursue educational goals after leaving the program.
+The program addresses the longer-term needs of survivors and their children, providing the opportunity to work toward their goals of independent, non-violent homes.

-A five-day-a-week program assists children in both the emergency and transitional shelters to reduce the trauma and self-blame they experience from witnessing their mother’s battering or as victims of violence themselves.
+A five-day-a-week program assists children in both the emergency and transitional shelters to reduce the trauma and self-blame they experience from witnessing domestic violence or as victims themselves.
 Advocates help children explore their feelings, learn alternatives to violence and constructively manage their anger.
-Children are able to continue their education through the Pomona Unified School District.

 All counseling is offered in English and Spanish.